FlyingFathead/ChatKeke/README.md

 # ChatKeke

-ChatKeke - a simple web chat interface with front+backend for local GPT-2 TensorFlow models
+### ChatKeke is a simple web chat interface with front+backend for local GPT-2 TensorFlow models

-ChatKeke utilizes Python+Flask (+gunicorn as a deployment option) Backend can be connected to i.e. any Nginx-type [micro]server web server+front end setup with ease
+ChatKeke utilizes Python+Flask (+gunicorn as a deployment option)

 ![ChatKeke screenshot](https://github.com/FlyingFathead/ChatKeke/blob/main/chatkeke.png)

-ChatKeke is a straightforward and easy-to-deploy web chat interface (front+back end) for TensorFlow-based local GPT-2 models from OpenAI.
+Backend can be connected to i.e. any Nginx-type [micro]server web server+front end setup with ease.
+ChatKeke is built to be used with TensorFlow-based local GPT-2 models from OpenAI.
 You can get your base model from i.e.: https://github.com/openai/gpt-2/ and start fine-tuning from that.

 The project is designed to provide a seamless and user-friendly way to interact with the GPT-2 model, making it a feasible choice for those looking to quickly set up a chatbot interface.